argoproj/argo-rollouts/docs/analysis/plugins.md

 * Using a Kubernetes volume mount with a shared volume such as NFS, EBS, etc.
 * Building the plugin into the rollouts controller container

-Then you can use the configmap to point to the plugin executable.
+Then you can use the configmap to point to the plugin executable file location.
 Example:

 ```yaml
 apiVersion: v1